How Much Is a Dumpster Rental?

 How to save money on a dumpster rental

-1. Work with a known dumpster rental company
+1. Work with a reputable dumpster rental company

 The top priority in your quest to save money on a dumpster rental is to find and work with a reputable dumpster rental company.
 A good company employs trained professionals who can advise you on the most cost-efficient dumpster for your project.

-When you get a quote, make sure the price includes not only dumpster delivery and pickup charges, but also the rental period and weight limit.
+When you get a quote, make sure it includes not only dumpster delivery and pickup charges, but also the rental period and weight limit.

 2. Rent the right size — and don’t overfill the dumpster